Ronik-Bajakke/CometChat1/README.md

 ## 📄 PDF Document Included

-A separate PDF is included summarizing findings for all four required areas:
+A separate PDF CometChat-Ronik-Bajakke.pdf is included summarizing findings for all four required areas:

 ### 📌 Areas Covered
 - Dashboard